Code-Institute-Submissions/milestone-1-gym_AprResub/README.md

 * The social media links bring you to the corresponding page in a new tab.

-#### Bug fixes
+#### Bug fixes:

-* Not many interesting/noteworthy bugs to speak of, more time experimenting with styling
+* Not many interesting/noteworthy bugs to speak of, more time experimenting with styling and Bootstrap condflicts

-* Occasional contrast issues found with dev tools but easy fix with lighter shades of same color
+* Occasional contrast issues found with dev tools but easy fix with lighter shades of color

-#### User stoty Testing
+#### User stoty Testing:

 **Easily navigate the site to find what I need**